-In some cases you might want to get some data from cloud based systems to an environment that doesn’t expose APIs or ports to the outside world.
-Using webhooks makes that a little easier, but you still need a system that accepts webhooks and is able to get them across your firewall.
-That is exactly where Solace PubSub+ Cloud comes in!
-I’ve built a small webhook forwarder app, that gets data from Solace and sends it onwards without having any of my systems exposed to the Internet.
+Sometimes you need to get data from cloud-based systems into an environment that doesn’t expose APIs or ports to the outside world.
+Webhooks help, but you still need something that accepts them and gets them across your firewall.
+That’s exactly where Solace PubSub+ Cloud comes in.
+I built a small webhook forwarder app that receives data from Solace and sends it onward without any of my systems being exposed to the internet.

-My initial quest to get this working started with looking at PubNub to get this done, and while relatively successful there was one major feature I was missing.
-In some of my use cases, I needed to get the HTTP header information (like the X-GitHub-Delivery or X-Hub-Signature when using GitHub webhooks) which wasn’t possible with PubNub.
+I initially looked at PubNub for this, and while it mostly worked, there was one major gap.
+In some of my use cases, I needed the HTTP header information (like X-GitHub-Delivery or X-Hub-Signature when using GitHub webhooks), and PubNub couldn’t pass those through.

-Luckily, one of my friends, Jeremy Meiss, pointed me to Solace and said that would be the answer to all my messaging needs.
-So, I decided to look into it and after a bit of head-scratching and reading docs, I managed to get it all working very nicely.
-To be fair, one of their best features is probably that it’s free πŸ˜‡!
+A friend, Jeremy Meiss, pointed me to Solace and said it would solve all my messaging needs.
+After some head-scratching and doc-reading, I got it working nicely.
+And honestly, one of their best features is probably that it’s free 😇!

-By default the Solace PubSub+ Cloud instance you get is set to “messaging” mode, which means that all non-standard HTTP headers are removed from the message when it is sent onwards.
-To fix that, you can set the instance to “microgateway” mode, which will add any received HTTP header fields not specifically mentioned to the Solace message as metadata.
-As you go into the web-console of your Solace instance, you can change the mode in Message VPN -> Connectivity.
-The mode should be set to “Gateway
+By default, the Solace PubSub+ Cloud instance is set to “messaging” mode, which strips non-standard HTTP headers from messages.
+To fix that, you switch it to “microgateway” mode, which preserves any received HTTP header fields as metadata on the Solace message.
+In the web console, you can change this under Message VPN -> Connectivity — set the mode to “Gateway”.

-As you set it to gateway, the Solace microgateway will add all non-standard headers to your message as JMS_Solace_HTTP_field_<header>.
+With gateway mode enabled, the Solace microgateway adds all non-standard headers to your message as JMS_Solace_HTTP_field_<header>.

-The problem is that the default session.sendReply() method takes the correlationID of the original message if you provide a message to reply to (which I found out after reading the API docs for the session object).
-When I manually construct the reply, and set the appropriate destination and correlation ID headers, it works perfectly.
-So in my case, the response should have been constructed as:
+The problem is that the default session.sendReply() method grabs the correlationID from the original message if you provide one to reply to (which I figured out after reading the API docs for the session object).
+When I manually construct the reply and set the destination and correlation ID headers myself, it works perfectly.
+The response should look like this:

 var reply = solace.SolclientFactory.createMessage();